-Terms and conditions of transactions with related parties

-During the prior year, payments of \$50,069 were made to Cell Structures Pty Ltd (an entity controlled by a former Director, Mr. Tom McDonald).
-All payments related to Mr. McDonald's role as a non-executive director including consultancy services provided by him prior to his cessation on 1 December 2021.
+Terms and conditions of transactions with related parties During the year, payments of \$53,971 (2019: \$51,935) were made to Cell Structures Pty Ltd (an entity controlled by Director, Mr. Tom McDonald).
+All payments relate to Mr. McDonald's role as a non-executive director including consultancy services provided by him.